Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and kilonovae: Results

 \subsection{Effects of thermalization treatment}

 The thermalization prescription directly enters the nuclear term in Eq.~\eqref{eq:energy_cons}.
 However, nuclear heating remains a subdominant contribution to the dynamics for most of the ejecta evolution.
 We show this behavior in Fig~\ref{fig:check_cons}, which displays the instantaneous average contributions to the internal energy of the fluid for the \BLh\ profile under different thermalization and opacity prescriptions.
 On the timescales relevant for the nucleosynthesis, the effects of the different thermalization schemes on the temperature and density evolution are almost negligible.
-As a result, for the \BLh\ profile, the final nuclear yields agree within roughly $\sim10\%$.
+As a result, for the \BLh\ profile, the final nuclear yields agree within roughly $\sim10\%$, and the final mass fraction of lanthanides is consistent to within a few percent (see Table~\ref{tab:knecnn_runs}).
 The isotopic evolution is similar for both thermalization schemes.
 Neutron freeze-out occurs slightly earlier (by $\sim200$~ms) in the simple thermalization case, with no qualitative change in the rest of the isotopic evolution.

 At $t \gtrsim 1$~day, the simple \texttt{ST05} thermalization scheme significantly overestimates the fraction of nuclear power that is actually thermalized and thus contributes to the temperature and EM emission of the ejecta.
 This result is independent of the specific choice of the constant $f_\text{th}^\text{\knec}$, as the thermalization efficiency of all decay products drops exponentially on the days timescales.
 At these times, the outflow begins to become optically thin, and the thermalized energy is promptly emitted as thermal radiation from the layers above the photosphere.
 As shown in Fig~\ref{fig:check_cons}, the radiative power is predominantly supplied by nuclear heating at these timescales, while the photospheric contribution becomes negligible.
 The effect on the light curves is evident from Fig.~\ref{fig:light_curves_therm}, which displays the kilonova predicted by the two thermalization schemes.
 The simple \texttt{ST05} prescription boosts the luminosity in all filters at late times compared to \texttt{DT08}, giving a very long-lived kilonova.
 The effect is particularly pronounced in the low-frequency bands, as the ejecta has cooled enough at these times ($T\sim2000$~K) to have its blackbody spectrum peaking in the infrared.